Tips for LHS Parents & Students

 Summer Reading: Many LHS courses have summer reading requirements.
 Information can be found on the homepage under LHS Summer Work and Textbook Loans.
 All assignments are listed on the department homepages.

-Freshman Parent Night: On an evening in early September, all freshmen parents are invited to LHS to for an overview/information session with their student’s Dean and counselor.
+Freshman Parent Night: On an evening in early September, all freshmen parents are invited to LHS for an overview/information session with their student’s Dean and counselor.
 Watch the PTO Weekly Announcements for the date, time, and location for this event.

 Z Block: Z block is a designated time at the end of the day that allows students to stop by to see a teacher or catch their breath before practice or rehearsal begins at 3:00 PM.

-Drop off & Pick up: Parents are requested to drop-off their student(s) on the East side of the high school (Waltham Street) or the North side (Muzzey St. and Park Dr.).
+Drop off & Pick up: Parents are requested to drop-off their student(s) on the East side of the high school (Waltham Street) or the North side (Muzzey Street. and Park Drive.).
 The Worthen Street entrance is used heavily by buses and special vehicles.
+It is advisable to avoid this area if possible.
+At the beginning of the day and at dismissal traffic is heavy around the school.
+Please be mindful and patient of other vehicles and of students who are entering/exiting vehicles.

-Lunches: Lunch is scheduled three times a day.
-Your student might eat as early as 10:30 AM or as late as 1:00 PM.
+Lunches: There are three lunches per day.
+Schedules vary.
+Your student may eat as early as 10:30 AM or as late as 1:00 PM.
 This can be particularly hard on students who refuse breakfast or who have after school activities.
 Please help them plan accordingly with snacks and drinks.

 Snacks: Some teachers allow students to eat in class, while others do not.
 However, snacks are good to have on hand as students are allowed to eat in the hallways between classes.
 It is also possible for your student to purchase breakfast items in the Commons before school begins.

 Homeroom: Classes begin at 7:45AM, BUT homeroom is only once a week on Tuesdays after the first two blocks.
 Your student’s first class begins at 7:45 am.
 They do NOT go to homeroom first.
 They will be with the same students in homeroom all four years in high school.